Particular/docs.particular.net/nservicebus/pipeline/customizing-error-handling_content_core_[6.0,).partial.md

 snippet: AllErrorsCustomization

-WARNING: Throwing the exception in the catch block will forward the message to the error queue after all the configured retry attempts, if the exception is not a `MessageDeserializationException`.
+WARNING: Throwing the exception in the catch block will forward the message to the error queue after all the configured retry attempts.
 If that's not desired, remove the `throw` from the catch block to indicate that the message has been successfully processed.

 #### Rolling Back